 We recruit three adult neurology residents every year.
-Our residents rotate at the Sanford Medical Center and Clinic in Fargo with the option of doing a three-month pediatric neurology rotation at the Sanford Children Hospital in Sioux Falls, S.D.
+To learn from the region’s most talented neurologists, our neurology residency program collaborates with clinical partners at three training sites.
+The department of neurology utilizes Sanford Health, Fargo, N.D., Sanford Health, Sioux Falls, S.D., and the Fargo VA Health Care System for its training sites.
+Residents will complete the majority of their rotations at the Sanford Medical Center in Fargo, N.D., with the option of doing a three-month pediatric neurology rotation at the Sanford Children’s Hospital in Sioux Falls, S.D.

 Our program fosters a culture of academic and clinical excellence in patient care with many opportunities for academic research to pursue individual interests in neuroscience.
 We have faculty in every subspecialty area including Movement Disorders and Dementia, Epilepsy, Multiple Sclerosis, Headache, Neuromuscular Diseases, Neuro-ophthalmology, Stroke, Neuro-critical Care, Clinical Neurophysiology and Pediatric Neurology.
 Our faculty are personable, approachable and eager to teach.
 Our residents are an integral part of the team and play crucial roles in teaching medical students and other residents.
 The Neurology Residency devotes every Thursday afternoon from noon to 5 p.m. for didactic lectures including grand rounds, clinical and diagnostic reasoning, journal clubs, clinical science, and basic neuroscience lectures.
 Residents are free of clinical duty during these hours to optimize the learning experiences.